 Teaching your child winning and losing social skills

-No one likes to lose, but we all do at some point.
-Even when we feel like we gave it our all.
+No one likes to lose, but we all do at some point, even when we feel like we gave it our all.
 From board games to school competitions, we can’t protect our kids from the disappointment and anger that come with losing.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Now I know better than to egg him on after winning.
-Or to even focus on winning so much.
-I don’t sugar coat competition, but I now focus on team effort instead.
+Now I know better than to be too celebratory after winning, or to even focus on winning so much.
+I don’t sugar coat competition, but I now focus on teamwork instead.

 3. Let your child lose

-It’s tempting to save our kids from loss and failure.
-Often, we let our kids win, especially when we know they have no chance at doing so on their own.
+In many social situations, it’s tempting to save your child from loss and failure.
+You might let her win, especially when you know she has no chance at doing so on her own.

-Trouble is, this gives them a false notion of playing and competition.
-The focus shouldn’t be on winning, and you shouldn’t gloat your victories.
-But allowing your child to lose gives her an even better gift than winning: The ability to cope with disappointment.
+Trouble is, this gives her a false notion of playing and competition.
+Allowing her to lose gives her an even better gift than winning: the ability to cope with disappointment.

-Saving kids from every struggle won’t shield them from disappointment.
-By allowing your child to lose, you’re helping her develop grit, perseverance, and strategy.
-You’re better off showing her new techniques to try, or explaining the rules once again.
+You’re better off showing her new techniques to try or explaining the rules once again.
 You might even take a break, or play only one round.
 But don’t allow her to win every game because you don’t want her to feel sad or upset.

-So, back to focusing less on winning.
-Imagine that’s the only thing you praise as you’re playing the game.
-Each step forward on the game board gets applause.
-The winner gets to boast and dance.
+Imagine that winning is the only thing you praise your child for as you’re playing the game.
+Each step forward on the game board gets applause, and the winner gets to boast and dance.
 Meanwhile, you forget to praise her for other overlooked skills.

-When playing a game, praise your child for any behavior you want to see continue.
-Praise her for:
+When playing a game, praise her for any behavior you want to see continue, like: